FAQs (Frequently Asked Questions)

 4. How secure are sessions?

 Activities are generally held in enclosed spaces such as school sports halls, or leisure centres, and risk assessments are carried out regularly and for new venues.

 Coaches, volunteers and committee members have current Criminal Records Bureau (CRB/DBS) disclosures.

-Committee members have attended Safeguarding Children and vulnerable adults training courses, and first aid courses.
+Committee members have attended Safeguarding Children and vulnerable adults training courses, Food safety and first aid courses.